-Indicator: Percentage of prioritized asset categories that have been assessed for future climate impacts Target: 100% of by 2032
+Indicator: Percentage of prioritized asset categories that have been assessed for future climate impacts

+Target: 100% by 2032

 Asset Life Cycle Example Climate Change Impacts to Asset Management Design Requirements Adjusting design storm events to reflect more frequent, severe storms.
 Increased need for conservation of natural areas to provide shade, reduce surface runoff and maintain biodiversity.
-Operation and Maintenance Increased maintenance to transportation infrastructure due to increase in frequency and severity of climate impacts.
-More frequent tree maintenance will be required due to more frequent and severe wind and ice storms.
+Operation and Maintenance Increased maintenance to trees and transportation infrastructure due to more frequent and severe climate hazards.
 More frequent removal of sediment from stormwater ponds may be required due to increased erosion from increased rainfall intensity.
 Life Span More frequent replacement of exterior building materials, due to high wind, extreme heat and intense rain.
 Shorter life span of roadway asphalt and concrete from increased precipitation, milder winters and extreme heat.